vippsas/zeroeventhub/SPEC.md

 ```

 If `header` is empty -- as is the case when not requesting headers in the request --
-it can be non-present in the struct
+it can be non-present in the struct.

-#### Checkpoint
+*Please note:* Currently all backends will also emit the key `partition` on every
+line.
+This field will however be gone when all clients have upgraded to
+the latest version of the spec.

+#### Checkpoints and event ordering

-A checkpoint has the form `{"partition": ..., "cursor": ...}`.
+A checkpoint has the form `{"cursor": ...}`.
 The client can save this
 cursor value in order to start the stream at the same point.

+In general, events transported over ZeroEventHub should follow the
+*partitioned log* event communication model of Kafka, Event Hub, etc;
-Between checkpoints, events are unsorted and may arrive in a different order if the
+i.e., events should arrive in-order and should be processed in the
-same/similar request is done again.

-Checkpoints are also allowed to come back differently if the same/similar request is done
-again.
-This is because the cursor may really be a composite cursor on several internal
-partitions in the service, and a checkpoint be emitted for an advance of any individual
-internal partition.
-The requirement for checkpoints is simply that if a client
-persisted all events *before* a checkpoint, and then passes the checkpoint cursor
-in on the next call, then it will be able to properly follow the stream of the events.
+order they are received in the response.

+*However*, there is no guarantee that two requests
+from a given `cursor` will produce an identical response each time.
+This is because while from the perspective of the API we are consuming
+a single partition, the server *could* be emulating this behaviour
+from a larger set of real physical partitions, and it may be that
+returning data from the underlying partitions happen in a non-deterministic
+manner to minimize latency.
+What is important
+is:

+* The client should consider events ordered in the order they arrive in
+* Any ordering between events *that matters* should be reproducible
+  (typically, event ordering will be the same between calls for some
+  underlying physical partition of events)

 ### Recommendations